-- A fire alarm system is not required in buildings not over two stories in height where all dwelling units or sleeping rooms and contiguous attic and crawl spaces are separated from each other and public or common areas by at least one-hour fire partitions and each dwelling unit or sleeping room has an exit directly to a public way, exit court or yard. - 2.
+- 1. A fire alarm system is not required in buildings not more than two stories in height where all dwelling units or sleeping rooms and contiguous attic and crawl spaces are separated from each other and public or common areas by at least 1-hour fire partitions and each dwelling unit or sleeping room has an exit directly to a public way, exit court or yard. - 2.
 Manual fire alarm boxes are not required throughout the building when the following conditions are met: - 2.1.
-The building is equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1 or 903.3.1.2. - 2.2.
-The notification appliances will activate upon sprinkler flow, and
+The building is equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1 or Section 903.3.1.2; and - 2.2.
+The notification appliances will activate upon sprinkler flow.